keptn/keptn.github.io/content/docs/0.14.x/bridge/manage_sequences/index.md

 link="./assets/trigger-05-trigger-evaluation-timeframe"
 caption="Sequences">}}

+Special considerations:
+* If you set a timeframe but no start date, the evaluation will be performed to the past for the given timeframe.
+This is the only case where evaluations will be performed to the past.
+* As soon as a start date is given, the evaluation is always performed from this point to an end date.
+The end date is either given or will be calculated from the timeframe.
+* Please note: If the timeframe is calculated to an end date too far into the future, evaluation sequences might fail depending on the configured SLI provider.

+{{< popup_image
+link="./assets/trigger-08-failed-sequence-dt-service"
+caption="Dynatrace-service will fail sequence if end date is too far in the future">}}

 #### **Start / end date**
-Please mind, that an evaluation is performed in the past.
-That means that the start date has to be **after** the end date.

 Mandatory fields:

 * Start at - Defines the start date and time from when the evaluation is performed.
-Has to be **after** the end date.
+Has to be before the end date.
 * End at - Defines the end date and time until when the evaluation is performed.
-Has to be **before** the start date.
+Has to be after the start date.

 Optional fields: